winitzki/scall/tutorial/programming_dhall.md

 For now,   we will  employ a simple  workaround sufficient for obtaining a truncated view of an infinite data structure.
 We will  supply a "stop-gap" value and  an upper bound on the recursion depth.
-Whenever the data structure goes beyond the recursion bound,   the "stop-gap" value is inserted to stop the recursion.
+Whenever the data structure goes beyond the recursion bound,   the stop-gap value is inserted to stop the recursion.

 Suppose a structure functor `F` is given.
 Visualize the data structure obtained by "unpacking" a value of type `GFix F`, which contains a record of type `{ seed : t, step : t → F t }`.